1. Lord over the city from the 88th floor of the Eureka Skydeck (“I can see my house from here!”) - $15-$23.

-2. Cut loose to indie tunes at Mr McClelland’s Finishing School every second Friday at Bella Union Bar - $10.
+2. Cut loose to indie tunes at Mr McClelland’s Finishing School at the Gasometer Hotel - $10.

-5. Eat oysters for $2 a pop with a $10 glass of Italian prosecco overlooking the Yarra at Arbory Bar and Eatery.
+5. Eat oysters for $2 a pop with a $12 glass of bubbles overlooking Victoria Harbour at The Woolshed every Tuesday.

-6. Go to town on dumplings by the plateful at Shanghai Village Dumpling in Chinatown, with dollars to spare for beer.
+6. Go to town on dumplings by the plateful at Shanghai Street on Little Bourke St, with dollars to spare for beer.

-7. Feast on curry and pay however you feel at Lentil as Anything in the beautiful Abbotsford Convent (be generous: it’s a non-profit going back to vulnerable community members!).
+7. Feast on curry and pay whatever you like at Lentil as Anything in the beautiful Abbotsford Convent (be generous: it’s a non-profit going back to vulnerable community members!).

-9. Become the coffee expert you’ve always wanted to be at Proud Mary’s free Saturday morning cupping (coffee tasting) sessions.
+9. Become the coffee expert you’ve always wanted to be at Market Lane's free Friday arvo cupping (coffee tasting) sessions.

 11. Rub shoulders with artists at Loop’s regular independent film screenings.
 Many of the sessions are free, which leaves you more cash for a cocktail or two.

-15. Head 30 minutes out of the city and discover Heide Museum of Modern Art, a centre of Australian modernism and contemporary Australian art - $14-$18.
+15. Head 30 minutes out of the city and discover the Heide Museum of Modern Art, a centre of Australian modernism and contemporary Australian art - $15-$20.

 16. Pat all the good doggos at Collingwood’s Doghouse – Melbourne’s first café catering to pups and their humans (dogachino, anyone?).

-17. Hop on a ferry from Southgate to Williamstown and explore the suburb’s historic waterfront and Castlemaine warship - $18.
+17. Hop on a ferry from Southgate to Williamstown and explore the suburb’s historic waterfront and Castlemaine warship - $12-22 one way.

 19. Pick up a new skill at one of Laneway Learning's many cheap classes in centres across Melbourne, which range from anything from learning the moves to ‘Smooth Criminal’ to craft and cooking.